phildini/github-to-blot/README.md

 # github-to-blot
-An action for pushing to blot.im from github
+An action for publishing to blot.im from github